-YALE UNIVERSITY DEPARTMENT OF MATHEMATICS MATH 225 LINEAR ALGEBRA AND MATRIX THEORY SPRING SEMESTER 2015
+YALE UNIVERSITY DEPARTMENT OF MATHEMATICS MATH 225 LINEAR ALGEBRA AND MATRIX THEORY SPRING SEMESTER 2017

-Instructor: Professor Asher Auel Lecture: LOM 215 Office: LOM 210 Time: Tue Thu 09:00 - 10:15 am Text: Linear Algebra, 4th ed., Friedberg, Insel, and Spence Pearson, 2003.
+Instructor: Professor Asher Auel Lecture: LOM 200 Office: LOM 210 Time: Tue Thu 09:00 - 10:15 am Text: Linear Algebra, 4th ed., Friedberg, Insel, and Spence Pearson, 2003.
 ISBN-13: 978-0130084514.
-Web-site: http://math.yale.edu/~auel/courses/225s15/ Teaching Fellow: Florencia Orosz Hunziker Section: LOM 200 Office: DL 401 #15 Time: Mon Tue 04:30 - 06:00 pm
+Web-site: http://math.yale.edu/~auel/courses/225s17/ Teaching Fellow: Netanel (Nati) Friedenberg Section: TBA Office: DL 401 Time: TBA

 Introduction: Linear Algebra can be regarded as the art of solving linear equations.
 You have seen such equations since middle school: if 2x = 4 then find x.
-In high school, you probably solved some systems of 2 or 3 simultaneous linear equations in 2 or 3 variables.
+In high school, you solve systems of 2 or 3 simultaneous linear equations in 2 or 3 variables.
 Such systems can be organized into a matrix equation Ax = b, where A is a matrix, x is a variable vector, and b is a constant vector.
 Linear algebra is a deep investigation into systems of simultaneous linear equations.
 In the course, we will examine such questions as: How do we know when a system of m linear equations in n variables has a solution?
 How many solutions can there be?
 How do we find them efficiently?
-If there is no solution, then how close can we get to one?
-While such questions might seem abstract, they are fundamental to the natural sciences, computer science, economics, and statistics.
+If there is no solution, how close can we get?
+We will be interested in the abstract structure of the space of solutions, which forms a vector space.
+While such questions might appear to be somewhat isolated, they are in fact fundamental to the natural sciences, computer science, economics, and statistics.
 Furthermore, almost all higher mathematics today (geometry, topology, number theory, analysis, differential equations, etc.) depends on linear algebra in some fundamental way.

 The main topics covered will be vector spaces, linear transformations, matrices, systems of linear equations, determinants, eigenvalues, eigenvectors, diagonalization, inner-product spaces, normal and self-adjoint operators, and applications.
-Time permitting, we will investigate the theory of Markov chains, the linear algebra behind Google's PageRank algorithm, and Heisenberg's uncertainty principle in quantum mechanics.
+Time permitting, we will investigate the linear algebra behind Google's PageRank algorithm and Heisenberg's uncertainty principle in quantum mechanics.
 Math 225 (as opposed to Math 222) is more focused on the abstract aspects of linear algebra and will demand a great deal of maturity of mathematical thinking, not just rote problem solving.
 The course will try to strike a balance between computations, concepts, proofs, and applications.
-Proofs will appear on homeworks and exams.
+Problem sets will be heavily proof-based.